diego1389/dev_docs/Dot net core/Entity framework core/Notes.md

             new Post { BlogId = 1, PostId = 1, Title = "First post", Content = "Test 1" });
             ```
         - Manual migration customization
-            - When a migration is added the changes to the data specified with HasData are transformed to callss to InsertData(), UpdateData(), DeleteData().
+            - When a migration is added the changes to the data specified with HasData are transformed to calls to InsertData(), UpdateData(), DeleteData().
 Manually add these calls to the migration:
             ```c#
             migrationBuilder.InsertData(
             table: "Blogs",